Robert Evanchick

-Robert Evanchick (born 21 July 1957) is an American law enforcement officer and current Commissioner of the Pennsylvania State Police.
+Robert Evanchick (born 21 July 1957) is an American law enforcement officer and former Commissioner of the Pennsylvania State Police.

 Law enforcement career

 Early career

-A native of the Wilkes-Barre area Evanchick was hired and served in the Wilkes Barre Police Department starting in 1979.
+A native of the Wilkes-Barre area, Evanchick was hired and served in the Wilkes Barre Police Department starting in 1979.
 He was a patrol officer for the department and after two years left for the state police.

 Pennsylvania State Police

 Evanchick joined the Pennsylvania State Police in 1981.

 On June 4, 2019, Evanchick was confirmed by the Pennsylvania State Senate as the next Commissioner of the Pennsylvania State Police, he had previously served as the Acting Commissioner since March 24, 2018 when he was appointed by Pennsylvania Governor Tom Wolf.